m-liuzzi/DH_global_analytics_hire/README.md

 # mariangela_ga_hire

 1. BigQuery questions have been addressed in the file "BQ_questions_and_naswers".
-In order to run the SQL queries, it is necessary to coy and paste them in the basic BigQuery UI console at this link: https://console.cloud.google.com/bigquery?project=dhh-analytics-hiringspace&p=dhh-analytics-hiringspace&d=BackendDataSample&t=transactionalData&page=table
+In order to run the SQL queries, it is necessary to copy and paste each of them in the BigQuery UI console at this link: https://console.cloud.google.com/bigquery?project=dhh-analytics-hiringspace&p=dhh-analytics-hiringspace&d=BackendDataSample&t=transactionalData&page=table

 The visualization requested in question number 4 is available at this link: https://github.com/m-liuzzi/mariangela_ga_hire/issues/1